rekalogika/rekalogika-docs/docs/analytics/99-internals/01-partitioning.md

 :::info

 In the summary table, a partition is identified by its level and key.
+With our integer partition, the key is the same as the first possible source ID in the partition.

 :::